CharlestonDigitalHubHackathon/General-Info/README.md

  If you haven't connected to your SQL instance and have not created your database(s) already, follow the steps below.

 ### [Restoring a Database using command line](#restoring-a-database-using-command-line)

-Download [DBeaver Community](https://dbeaver.io/download/) (supported on Mac, Windows, multi SQL variants).

-If you have already connected to your SQL instance and have your database(s) created already, you can restore a database via: right clicking the target database navigating to `Tools > Restore database`, and choosing the database backup file corresponding to the target database.

- If you haven't connected to your SQL instance and have not created your database(s) already, follow the steps below.

 > __NOTE__: This assumes you have not configured your machine locally with your SQL of choice or any database backups